CivicTechWR/WRvotes/docs/resources/municipal-structure.md

 Not including school boards, voters will be able to cast votes for the following positions municipally:

-- One vote for a regional chair.
+- regional chair.
-- One vote for the mayor of their area municipality.
+- the mayor of their area municipality
-- One vote for a ward councillor (except in Wilmot Ward 4, which has two seats).
+- ward councillor(s)
-- For votes within the cities, either two or four votes for regional councillors.
+- for votes within the cities, regional councillors

 ### Is the Regional Chair like the Premier or the Prime Minister of Waterloo Region?